 Read MoreWhat is Room and Board & What Will It Cost You?

-As the school year begins, a new batch of high school seniors typically set their sights on college.
+As the academic year begins, a new batch of high school seniors typically set their sights on college.
 They start reviewing options, identifying costs, and preparing their applications for admission (if they haven’t done so already).
 When reviewing costs at each school, room, and board is a common line item on the list, especially for…

 Read MorePersonal Assets That Can Help You Pay for College